cncounter/gc-handbook/04_GC_Algorithms_Implementations.md

 >
-1. 2015-05-26T16:23:08.447-0200: 65.550 – Time the GC event started, both clock time and relative to the time from the JVM start.
+> 1. <a>`2015-05-26T16:23:08.447-0200: 65.550`</a> – Time the GC event started, both clock time and relative to the time from the JVM start.
-1. CMS Final Remark – Phase of the collection – “Final Remark” in this occasion – that is marking all live objects in the Old Generation, including the references that were created/modified during previous concurrent marking phases.
+> 1. <a>`CMS Final Remark – Phase of the collection – “Final Remark” in this occasion`</a> – that is marking all live objects in the Old Generation, including the references that were created/modified during previous concurrent marking phases.
-1. YG occupancy: 387920 K (613440 K) – Current occupancy and capacity of the Young Generation.
+> 1. <a>`YG occupancy: 387920 K (613440 K)`</a> – Current occupancy and capacity of the Young Generation.
-1. [Rescan (parallel) , 0.0085125 secs] – The “Rescan” completes the marking of live objects while the application is stopped.
+> 1. <a>`[Rescan (parallel) , 0.0085125 secs]`</a> – The “Rescan” completes the marking of live objects while the application is stopped.
 In this case the rescan was done in parallel and took 0.0085125 seconds.
-1. weak refs processing, 0.0000243 secs]65.559 – First of the sub-phases that is processing weak references along with the duration and timestamp of the phase.
+> 1. <a>`weak refs processing, 0.0000243 secs]65.559`</a> – First of the sub-phases that is processing weak references along with the duration and timestamp of the phase.
-1. class unloading, 0.0013120 secs]65.560 – Next sub-phase that is unloading the unused classes, with the duration and timestamp of the phase.
+> 1. <a>`class unloading, 0.0013120 secs]65.560`</a> – Next sub-phase that is unloading the unused classes, with the duration and timestamp of the phase.
-1. scrub string table, 0.0001759 secs – Final sub-phase that is cleaning up symbol and string tables which hold class-level metadata and internalized string respectively.
+> 1. <a>`scrub string table, 0.0001759 secs`</a> – Final sub-phase that is cleaning up symbol and string tables which hold class-level metadata and internalized string respectively.
 Clock time of the pause is also included.
-1. 10812086K(11901376K) – Occupancy and the capacity of the Old Generation after the phase.
+> 1. <a>`10812086K(11901376K)`</a> – Occupancy and the capacity of the Old Generation after the phase.
-1. 11200006K(12514816K)  – Usage and the capacity of the total heap after the phase.
+> 1. <a>`11200006K(12514816K) `</a> – Usage and the capacity of the total heap after the phase.
-1. 0.0110730 secs – Duration of the phase.
+> 1. <a>`0.0110730 secs`</a> – Duration of the phase.
-1. [Times: user=0.06 sys=0.00, real=0.01 secs] – Duration of the pause, measured in user, system and real time categories.
+> 1. <a>`[Times: user=0.06 sys=0.00, real=0.01 secs]`</a> – Duration of the pause, measured in user, system and real time categories.

 >
 1。2015 - 05 - 26 - t16:23:08.447 - 0200:65.550 - GC事件开始,时钟时间和相对于从JVM开始的时间。